dD2405/Traffic_Sign_Classifier-with-Streamlit/README.md

 ## Project overview
-- The aim of this project is to focus on the first fundamental features of the decision making ability of an autonomous vehicle, i.e., to develop a deep learning model that reads traffic signs and classifies them correctly using CNN.
+- The aim of this project is to focus on the first fundamental features of the decision making ability of an autonomous vehicle, i.e., to develop a deep learning model that reads traffic signs and classifies them correctly using Convolutional Neural Networks(CNNs).

 - The traffic sign classifier uses a German traffic dataset.
 The German traffic dataset consists of 34,799 32*32 pixels colored images that is used for the training dataset, 12,630 images are used